HiteshGorana/HiteshGorana.github.io/index.md

 </head>

 ### Who am I
-I also graduated with a bachelor’s degree in Biotechnology from Dalian University of Technology in China My name is Hitesh Gorana.I have graduated with a bachelor’s degree in information technology from [Techno India NJR Institute of Technology](https://www.technonjr.org/) in India.
+My name is Hitesh Gorana.I have graduated with a bachelor’s degree in information technology from [Techno India NJR Institute of Technology](https://www.technonjr.org/) in India.
 My research interests are mainly in the areas of machine learning and artificial intelligence, and partly in the area of data science.

 <br />